pnggroup/libpng/projects/vstudio/readme.txt

 If you use Visual Studio defaults to build your application you will have no problems.

 If you don't use the Visual Studio defaults your application must still be built with the default runtime option (/MD).
 If, for some reason, it is not then your application will crash inside libpng17.dll as soon as libpng tries to read from a file handle you pass in.

 If you do not want to use the DLL, for example for a very small application, the 'release library' configuration may be more appropriate.
 This is built with a non-standard runtime library - the "MultiThreaded" version.
 When you build your application it must be compiled with this option (/MT), otherwise it will not build (if you are lucky) or crash (if you are not.)
+See the WARNING file that is distributed along with this readme.txt.

 Stop reading here
 =================